-- Never act in a manner that would pose a threat to the health (physical and/or mental) or safety of a member or members of the College community. - Never conducts self in a disorderly, lewd, indecent, or obscene manner on College controlled property or at College sponsored or supervised functions. - Always conducts self appropriately to reflect a professional healthcare provider.
-When engaging in College activities, students should project a professional image in both their attire and demeanor - A consensual dating or sexual relationship between any College employee and a student is deemed unprofessional and is therefore prohibited, unless the two persons are married.
-A violation of this policy may result in disciplinary action including dismissal for unprofessional conduct.
+- Never act in a manner that would pose a threat to the health (physical and/or mental) or safety of a member or members of the College community. - Never conduct himself or herself in a disorderly, lewd, indecent, or obscene manner on College's property or at College sponsored or supervised functions. - Always conducts himself or herself appropriately to reflect a professional healthcare provider.
+When engaging in College activities, students should project a professional image in both their attire and demeanor.

+A consensual dating or sexual relationship between any College employee and a student is deemed unprofessional and is therefore prohibited, unless the two people are married.
+A violation of this policy may result in disciplinary action including dismissal.

-Responsibilities Related to Classroom/Coursework
+Classroom/Coursework Responsibilities

 All coursework submitted must be an original representation of the student's work.
-Plagiarism, unauthorized collaboration, and/or submission of another person's work are not permitted.
+Plagiarism, unauthorized collaboration and/or submission of another person's work are not permitted.

-• The student who registers for Bellin College courses must be the same person who participates in and completes and receives the academic credit.
+A student who registers must be the same person who participates in, completes, and receives the academic credit.